 Suggestion for all international travelers: We recommend that you include your name and the Mathcamp office number, (888) 371-4159, in a label on each checked bag.
 (If the airline misplaces your luggage, it will be easier for them to call our office than to reach you directly on an international phone number.)

-Directions to the Colby College campus can be found here.
+Directions to the Champlain College campus can be found here.
 A campus map is available here.
-Our dorms are Foss and Woodman, and the registration desk (where you should go when you first arrive) will be outside of Foss dorm (None).
-Parking at Colby is free and plentiful on Sundays; you do not need a permit to park in the lot next to Foss and Woodman.
+Our dorms are Valcour, McDonald and Whiting, and the registration desk (where you should go when you first arrive) will be (here is a map).
+Parking at Champlain is free and plentiful on Sundays; you do not need a permit to park in the lot next to Valcour, McDonald and Whiting.

 Please email us if you have any further questions about arrivals and departures.